August 10, 2023

-Awardrobe Clothing Event Coordinator Checklist
+Awardrobe Clothing Event Youth Checklist

 - Exhibits may not be used in the same year in both the Awardrobe Clothing Event and as a State Fair static exhibit.

 - Each class has the following entry limits per county: Four participants total with no more than two(2) participants with an entry in any given category (athletic wear, formal wear, everyday wear, costume).

 2. Review the orientation video to prepare your report form.

 3. Review the Awardrobe Exhibitor Letter.
 (TBD)